plausible/docs/docs/plausible-script.md

 You'll need to use a different tracking snippet.
 [See these instructions](google-tag-manager.md).
 :::

-## How to verify if the script is installed on your site
+## How to check if Plausible Analytics is installed correctly

-After you've added the Plausible Analytics snippet to the HTML of your website, you should see our script installed on your site and can verify that the integration is working.
+After you've added the Plausible snippet to your website, you can use our testing tool to verify that the snippet has been installed correctly and that the integration is working.

-In your [Plausible Analytics account](https://plausible.io/sites), click on your website domain name.
+In your [Plausible account](https://plausible.io/sites), click on your website domain name.
 You should see a blinking green dot which indicates that we’re listening for incoming page views in real-time.
+Our testing tool will launch automatically and will send test traffic to your site.
+This test traffic won't be recorded in the dashboard but you'll see a status message that indicates whether tracking is working or not.
+You can launch the testing tool at any time from your site settings.

 There are no delays in stats with Plausible.
 Everything is live.
-Once the first page view comes through, you'll be automatically taken to the stats dashboard with graphs and numbers.
+Once the first real visitor comes to your site, you'll be automatically taken to the stats dashboard with graphs and numbers.

 This is an indication that the integration is working, congrats!
 Plausible Analytics is now tracking your website statistics while preserving the privacy of your visitors.